SanderSass/FinalAssignment_JAVA3_NHL/startDocument.md

 - A train station application that allows the following:
   - A passenger can sign up with their name and date of birth.
   - A passenger can purchase a ticket and buy a meal for their trip.
-  - A ticket can show departure, arrival date, price, what type of meal, and whether it is a first or a second class. •
+  - A ticket can show departure, arrival date, price, what type of meal, and whether it is a first or a second class.
   - A meal contains 2 options for special and normal meal with portion and drink.
   - A train station can show all the trips, the profits, expenses, all trip history and add train company.
   - A train company can book a ticket, get trip history, add employees, refund tickets, schedule trips, find all employees and cancel the flight.
-  - A trip can add passengers, get trip costs and check ticket availability.
+  - A company can add passengers, get trip costs and check ticket availability.
+(Through the company)
-  - A train can calculate the cost of the train according to its total distance and fuel consumption.
+    - A company can calculate the cost of the train according to its total distance and electricity consumption.
+(The company/train station should calculate the cost)
   - An employee can see their salary and it differs between roles (Train conductor, conductor assistance, server).

 ### Input & Output